iluvjava/Maths/Notebook 2.0/AMATH 583/GPU CUDA Programming.md

 **Kernel**: it refers to the same computations completed by threads in GPU.
 This is usually a function compiled for the CUDA device.

 **Block**: It's a way of collecting threads.
-A block of threads are indexed by 3D indcies, and the shape of the block is declared for the kernel in advance of launching the kernel.
+A block of threads are indexed by 3D indicies, and the shape of the block is declared for the kernel in advance of launching the kernel.

 * ThreadID for each thread in the block is accessed via `threadIdx.x`, `threadIdy.y` and `threadIdz.z`.
 * Each of the thread shares memory with threads within the same block.